ghc-proposals/ghc-proposals/proposals/0000-existentials.rst

       of existential type are fine.
 Example: a data constructor ``Mk :: exists k.
 T k`` is disallowed, while ``Mk :: (exists k.
 Maybe k) -> T`` is fine.

 #.
-When looking up a lower-case identifier in type-syntax, if the name is not
-   in scope, look in the term-level namespace before failing.
-Any term-level names are rejected during type-checking.
-This is much like the treatment in `#270`_.
-(See ``Witness`` below for the motivation for this.)

-   Other than perhaps a change in error messages, this change does not affect the set of programs that GHC accepts or the meanings of any program.
-In particular, this rule does *not* change GHC's implicit binding of unbound type-level lower-case names.
-To trigger the new behavior, the lower-case name would be used in a context where there is no implicit binding, such as in a signature with an explicit ``forall`` (according to the forall-or-nothing rule) or with ``-XNoImplicitForAll`` from `#285`_.

-#.
 Introduce a new module in ``base`` called ``GHC.Exists``.

 #. ``GHC.Exists`` exports a type-level name ``Witness`` that extracts